CARGO BIKE FACEOFF

 But, you have to be careful.
 We only carry e-assists with motors by reputable companies.
 And, we only carry mid-drive e-assist cargo bikes, where the motor is between the pedals.
 Why?

 E-assist bikes began with front motors and we advise to stay far away from these.
 If the computer senses that you need assist while you're slowing down on a wet corner the chances are high that you can slide out.
 It's just not safe.
 Rear wheel motors aren't any better.
 They force you to use derailleur systems, which can be high maintenance.
 But, the biggest problem with front and rear e-assist bikes are the companies who offer them.
 Most of these companies offer unproven products of mediocre quality and very poor after-sales support.
 The rule with any e-assist is that someday something will go wrong - so, product quality and after-sales service is absolutely essential.
+Your motor is only as good as the after-sales service provided.

 Mid-drive systems are the evolution of e-assist systems.
 The pedal-assist motor is attached to the pedals, and you can use any drivetrain system you want, whether internal gear hub or derailleur.
 The bike companies that have signed on also show just how mainstream e-assist has become (it's nearly 40% of the market in Holland).
 Names like Yamaha, Bosch, and Shimano ensure that you'll always be well supported, and they ensure our staff are supported too with great training and certification.